-- If you are picking up only grammar students, you may arrive between 2:30-2:45.
-Pick-up for grammar only vehicles will conclude by 2:50. - If you are picking secondary students only, or secondary and grammar students, you may arrive between 2:50-3:00.
-Pick-up for secondary and secondary/grammar carpools will conclude at 3:05. - The school will prepare and provide name placards for every family or carpool vehicle to help faculty and staff identify each car.
-The placards should be in the passenger side window or held up during the pick-up process. - Please have seats ready for your passengers, including car seats. - Please do not get out of your vehicle.
-Faculty and staff will assist students as they get into the vehicles. - To expedite dismissal, teachers are unavailable for conversations and questions at the pick-up line.
+• If you are picking up only grammar students, you may arrive between 2:30-2:45.
+Pick-up for grammar only vehicles will conclude by 2:50.

+• If you are picking secondary students only, or secondary and grammar students, you may arrive between 2:50-3:00.
+Pick-up for secondary and secondary/grammar carpools will conclude at 3:05.

+• The school will prepare and provide name placards for every family or carpool vehicle to help faculty and staff identify each car.
+The placards should be in the passenger side window or held up during the pick-up process.

+• Please have seats ready for your passengers, including car seats.

+• Please do not get out of your vehicle unless to quickly assist your child.
+Faculty and staff will guide students to and from the building.

+• To expedite dismissal, teachers are unavailable for conversations and questions at the pick-up line.
 Should you desire a conversation with a teacher, please email or call to set up a time to meet.